By Hanover Township Assessor, Thomas S. Smogolski, SRA, CIAO

 Can I do anything to reduce my current tax bill?
 If you are eligible for a homeowner, senior citizen or other exemption but did not receive one, the Township Assessor’s office can assist you in obtaining a revised bill for a smaller amount.
 If you have received all exemptions for which you are eligible, you likely will not be able to do anything about your current bill.

 Can I do anything to reduce future tax bills?
 Later this year, the Cook County Assessor or Cook County Board of Review will be accepting appeals from Hanover Township residents for next year’s taxes.
-When appeal dates are announced, residents may call Hanover Township for help in preparing an appeal.
+When appeal dates are announced, residents may come in to Hanover Township for help in preparing an appeal.

 Why aren’t property taxes going down when property values are going down?
 The main reason property taxes are not falling is that the cost of providing government services is not falling.
 Property taxes provide most of the funding for public schools and other local services.
 Typically, the cost of providing these services increases every year by about the rate of inflation.